 Symptoms of diabetes, including frequent urination, increased thirst, increased hunger, weight loss, tiredness or fatigue, stomach pain and nausea or vomiting, have been

 reported in some children and teens who had COVID-19.

 Long-haul COVID-19 is a general term that covers physical and mental health symptoms some patients experience 4 or more weeks after SARS-CoV-2 infection.
 No specific lab test can tell "long-haul COVID-19" apart from other conditions.
 For the first 4 to 12 weeks after illness, focusing mostly on healthy lifestyle approaches to help improve symptoms is usually best.
 If symptoms last beyond 3 months, your child’s doctor may recommend additional tests and possible referral to a specialized, multidisciplinary post-COVID-19 clinic.

-All children and teens should get fully immunized against COVID-19 as soon as they are
+All children and teens should receive the COVID-19 vaccine as soon as they are

-eligible to prevent SARS-C0V-2 infection.
-If your child tests positive for COVID-19, talk with your pediatrician about possible concerns, how to address them, and ways to help your child return safely to their normal activities.
+eligible to prevent SARS-CoV-2 infection.
+Talk to your pediatrician to make certain they stay up to date.
+If your child tests positive for COVID-19, your pediatrician can discuss your questions and concerns including ways to help your child return safely to their normal activities.